KKucht/igh-performance-computing-systems/README.md

 # High performance computing systems
 We worked with MPI, OpenMP and CUDA.
+Our task was find out if number is prime.